thepeacockproject/StateMachineParser/spec.md

 This node is indented for delaying a state machine's evaluation by a number of seconds.

-> Implementation Note: We always return true, instead of actually timing anything.
+> Implementation Note: This node is very loosely implemented, and will be rewritten in the near future.

 ### `$inarray`